 We develop and market basic, high-volume apparel products that consumers purchase frequently, such as bodysuits, pajamas and blanket sleepers.
 Whether they are shopping for their own children or purchasing gifts, consumers provide consistent demand for our products as they replace clothing outgrown by babies and young children and start new wardrobes for the four million babies born each year.
 Through our experienced design team, our core products are designed with simple and cost-effective construction and are distinguished through creative applications.
-In the past three years, we have invested in our design team in order to improve artistic applications on these core products.
+In the past three years, we have expanded our design team in order to improve artistic applications on these core products.
 The majority of our core body styles continue from year to year with variations only to color, fabric or creative applications.
-In 2002, approximately \$217.3 million, or 37%, of our net sales were from the baby segment, and because our products have relatively low fashion risk and high turnover, over 90% of babywear sales to our wholesale customers were products that were automatically replenished.
+In 2002, approximately \$217.3 million, or 37%, of our net sales were from the baby segment.
 In 2002, we sold approximately 14 million bodysuits, approximately 13 million sleep & play outfits and approximately 7 million blanket sleepers, which comprise our top three core product offerings.
 In 2002, we sold over 100 million units of Carter's products to our wholesale customers and through our retail stores, up approximately 19% from 2001.
 We believe our focus on core, replenishable products reduces the complexity of our inventory, increases our productivity, creates a more stable and predictable revenue base and provides us with a competitive advantage.